-Luke 9:28-36 – The next story in Luke’s gospel is the transfiguration… where Jesus is up on a mountain with Moses (the “prophet of old”), and Elijah.
+Luke 9:28-36, the next story in Luke’s gospel, is the transfiguration… where Jesus is up on a mountain with Moses (the “prophet of old”), and Elijah.
 I can just hear Jesus encouraging his disciples to take a picture.
 See… I’m not Elijah… cause he’s right there.
 And by the way… I’m also not a prophet from the OT… like maybe Moses… cause he’s right here.
 They start talking about the “exodus” that Jesus was about to accomplish at Jerusalem.
 Moses lead his people out of the slavery of Egypt.
 Jesus’ exodus was to be accomplished at Jerusalem.
-It had become a place of spiritual slavery.
+It had become the new symbol of spiritual slavery on earth.
 Then a cloud forms at the top of the mountain and everyone walks into it.